Non-Truthful Position Auctions Are More Robust to Misspecification: Introduction

-That the VCG mechanism fails already when~$\alpha$ is very close to~$\beta$ is shown by means of two examples in Sections~\ref{sec:complete-example} and~\ref{sec:incomplete-example}.
-In these examples equilibria supporting the truthful VCG outcome cease to exist when mechanisms underestimate the value of less valuable positions.
+Strict superiority of the non-truthful mechanisms, and potential failure of the VCG mechanism when~$\alpha$ is very close to~$\beta$, is shown in Sections~\ref{sec:complete-example} and~\ref{sec:incomplete-example} by means of two examples.
+In these examples efficient equilibria cease to exist when mechanisms underestimate the value of less valuable positions.
 This makes the less valuable positions more attractive by reducing their associated payments, incentivizing bidders to shade their bid and do so more strongly as their value increases.
-The relatively lower payments in the VCG mechanism only magnify this effect and cause it to fail for smaller discrepancies between~$\alpha$ and~$\beta$.
-In settings with sufficiently many positions the failure also occurs when mechanisms overestimate the quality of some positions but underestimate the quality of others.
+The relatively lower payments in the VCG mechanism, for a fixed profile of bids, only magnify this effect and cause it to fail for smaller discrepancies between~$\alpha$ and~$\beta$.
+In settings with sufficiently many positions the failure can also occur when mechanisms overestimate the quality of some positions but underestimate the quality of others.
 More generally, the GSP and GFP mechanisms seem to benefit from the relative simplicity of their payments, which for a given position depend only on one bid.
-In the VCG mechanism a particular bid may simultaneously affect the payments of many bidders, setting the correct equilibrium payments thus becomes impossible more quickly as~$\alpha$ and~$\beta$ move out of alignment.
-An orthogonal requirement for equilibrium existence that favors different non-truthful mechanisms under complete and incomplete information is that a bidder's ability to control its own payment must match the degree of knowledge it has of other bidders' valuations.
-It is well known, for example, that the GFP mechanism may not possess a pure Nash equilibrium under complete information~\citep{EOS07a} and that the GSP mechanisms may not possess a welfare-maximizing Bayes-Nash equilibrium under incomplete information~\cite{GoSw09a}, even when~$\alpha=\beta$.
+In the VCG mechanism a particular bid may simultaneously affect the payments of many bidders, setting the correct equilibrium payments thus becomes impossible more quickly as~$\alpha$ and~$\beta$ move out of alignment.\footnote{An orthogonal requirement for equilibrium existence that favors different non-truthful mechanisms under complete and incomplete information is that a bidder's ability to control its own payment must match the degree of knowledge it has of other bidders' valuations.
+It is well known, for example, that the GFP mechanism may not possess a pure Nash equilibrium under complete information~\citep{EOS07a} and that the GSP mechanisms may not possess an efficient Bayes-Nash equilibrium under incomplete information~\cite{GoSw09a}, even when~$\alpha=\beta$.}

-\enlargethispage{\baselineskip} The main focus of our analysis is on mechanisms and parameters currently in use.
-The investigation of additional mechanisms and parameters, and of the interaction between the auction mechanisms and the learning algorithm used to infer~$\beta$ from data, provide ample scope for future work.
+The focus of our analysis is on standard mechanisms for position auctions and their robustness to misspecification regarding the relative values of the positions.
+The investigation of additional mechanisms and parameters, of more general settings, and of the interaction between auction mechanisms and learning algorithms used to infer the parameters, provide ample scope for future work.